 He is focused on skills development and technology, and in particular on making sure that people and businesses have the skills they need.
 Don believes this is best supported by using technology effectively - that is by understanding business needs and concentrating on engaging both learners and managers rather than concentrating on technical details and new features.

 In January 2007, he was presented with the Colin Corder for an ”outstanding contribution to IT training”.
-In 2010 and 2011, Don topped the list of the UK’s Ten Most Influential People in e-Learning in 2010, 11, 12 and 13.
+Don topped the list of the UK’s Ten Most Influential People in e-Learning in 2010, 11, 12 and 13.
 In 2014 he slipped to second position, but his blog was cited as one of the top 50 socially shared blogs.

 Whether on stage or online, Donald is an engaging speaker and faciliator, combining passion, humour and anecdotes as well as making sure that the audience gets involved.
 He chairs several national conferences on learning in the UK and speaks widely internationally.